-(a) The Commercial Dispute Resolution Procedures and these Supplementary Procedures for Consumer-Related Disputes shall apply whenever the American Arbitration Association (AAA) or its rules are used in an agreement between a consumer and a business where the business has a standardized, systematic application of arbitration clauses with customers and where the terms and conditions of the purchase of standardized, consumable goods or services are non-negotiable or primarily non-negotiable in most or all of its terms, conditions, features, or choices.
+- (a) The Commercial Dispute Resolution Procedures and these Supplementary Procedures for Consumer-Related Disputes shall apply whenever the American Arbitration Association (AAA) or its rules are used in an agreement between a consumer and a business where the business has a standardized, systematic application of arbitration clauses with customers and where the terms and conditions of the purchase of standardized, consumable goods or services are non-negotiable or primarily non-negotiable in most or all of its terms, conditions, features, or choices.
 The product or service must be for personal or household use.
 The AAA will have the discretion to apply or not to apply the Supplementary Procedures and the parties will be able to bring any disputes concerning the application or non-application to the attention of the arbitrator.
 The AAA's most current rules will be used when the arbitration is started.
 If there is a difference between the Commercial Dispute Resolution Procedures and the Supplementary Procedures, the Supplementary Procedures will be used.
-The Commercial Dispute Resolution Procedures may be found on our web site at www.adr.org.
-They may also be obtained from the Case Manager.

-- (b) The Expedited Procedures will be used unless there are three arbitrators.
-In such cases, the Commercial Dispute Resolution Procedures shall apply. - (c) The AAA may substitute another set of rules, such as the Real Estate or the Wireless Industry Arbitration Rules, for the Commercial Dispute Resolution Procedures in some cases. - (d) Parties can still take their claims to a small claims court. - C-2.
-Initiation Under an Arbitration Agreement - (a) The filing party (the "claimant") must notify the other party (the "respondent"), in writing, that it wishes to arbitrate a dispute.
+The Commercial Dispute Resolution Procedures may be found on our Web site.
+They may also be obtained from the Case Manager. - (b) The Expedited Procedures will be used unless there are three arbitrators.
+In such cases, the Commercial Dispute Resolution Procedures shall apply. - (c) The AAA may substitute another set of rules, such as the Real Estate or the Wireless Industry Arbitration Rules, for the Commercial Dispute Resolution Procedures in some cases. - (d) Parties can still take their claims to a small claims court.

+C-2.
+Initiation Under an Arbitration Agreement

+(a) The filing party (the "claimant") must notify the other party (the "respondent"), in writing, that it wishes to arbitrate a dispute.
 This notification is referred to as the "demand" for arbitration.
-The demand should: - briefly explain the dispute, - ' list the names and addresses of the consumer and the business, - ' specify the amount of money involved,
+The demand should: